pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 12        */
 13    }
 14}];
 ```

 ## Delete messages from history (builder pattern)

 Requires Message Persistence.
-Enable Delete-From-History in Admin Portal and initialize SDK with a secret key.
+Enable Delete-From-History and use a secret key.

 ### Method(s)